Ultimately, we believe ALL of us humans want the same basic things – to care for our loved ones and to live peacefully.

 Since everything on Uchi is completely private ONLY the people in this private uchiTribe (which includes you, the leader) will have access to each other’s answers and ONLY if they answer that question first – Uchi Rule #1..

 The most adamant racists are not our audience, yet.
 For now, we just want to help facilitate simple, friendly, respectful conversations, with willing and different people, where every person has a chance to share their perspective on the world and be heard.
 For example, “What was it like for you growing up?”
 You can answer that general question however you like.

 Our hope is to role model constructive conversations where we all feel heard, as people.
 The hypothesis is the better we know and understand each other the better our world will be.

 What do you say?
-Are you interested in giving it a try with your own group?
+Ready to try Uchi with your own group?

 If so, bounce over to the bottom of the uchiTribe page and buy your first one today!
 (Note: Uchi is 100% ad-free and investor-free but we still need your support to keep going.)

 The journey of 1000 miles begins with the first step.